ltcmelo/psychec/README.md

 However, the compiler frontend at its core wasn't good enough, so I decided to rewrite it pretty much from scratch.
 I used this rewrite also as an opportunity to extend Psyche-C into a platform for static analysis in general.
 The result of this work is what exists today in the master branch, but that doesn't yet include a port of the type inference from the [original branch](https://github.com/ltcmelo/psychec/tree/original).

-With type inference enabled, if you "compile" the snippet below with *cnippet*, Psyche-C will infer `T` and synthesize a declaration for it.
+In that branch, if you "compile" the snippet below with *cnippet*, Psyche-C will infer `T` and synthesize a declaration for it as follows.

 ```c
 void f()